Everything You Need to Know About Natural Swimming Pools

 There are many natural pool system designs on the market, including ones pioneered by European pool manufacturers in the 1980s.
 If you're considering installing a natural pool, do some research to find out which design firms use a system that works with your micro-climate.

-There are DIY kits and e-books available online and on the sites of pool installation companies that discuss land size and depth requirements, materials, design plans and ballpark costs for building and maintenance of a natural swimming pool.
+There are DIY kits and pool installation companies that discuss land size and depth requirements, materials, design plans and ballpark costs for building and maintenance of a natural swimming pool.
 The costs are roughly the same as if you installed a traditional in-ground concrete pool.

 Although the pools have been popular internationally for a few decades, the trend is relatively new in the U.S., which means you may have to look beyond your local community for a qualified company to design and install your pool.